-The definition of “adverse employment action” in this instruction is substantially the same as that in Instruction 10.10 (Civil Rights—Title VII—“Adverse Employment Action” in Retaliation Cases).
+The definition of “adverse employment action” in this instruction is substantially the same as that in Instruction 10.12 (Civil Rights—Title VII—“Adverse Employment Action” in Retaliation Cases).
 See the Comment to that instruction for supporting authorities.

 With respect to causation, “[i]t is clear . . . that the causation is understood to be but-for causation, without which the adverse action would not have been taken.”
 Hartman v.
 Moore, 547 U.S. 250, 260 (2006).
+Proximity in time can support a causal connection between speech and an adverse employment action.
+See Burch v.
+City of Chubbuck, 146 F.4th 822, 838 (9th Cir.
+2025).
 Thus, “upon a prima facie showing of retaliatory harm, the burden shifts to the defendant official to demonstrate that even without the impetus to retaliate he would have taken the action complained of (such as firing the employee).”
-Id.
+Id.; see Burch, 146 F.4th at 839-40 (holding that there was no genuine dispute of fact that defendants had an adequate justification for the adverse employment actions or would have reached the same adverse employment actions even in the absence of the protected action speech, which in this case was plaintiff’s placement of a yard sign supporting his superior’s election opponent).

 The Ninth Circuit has held that “a final decision maker’s wholly independent, legitimate decision to terminate an employee [can] insulate from liability a lower-level supervisor involved in the process who had a retaliatory motive to have the employee fired” when, as a matter of causation, “the termination decision was not shown to be influenced by the subordinate’s retaliatory motives.”
 Lakeside-Scott v.
 Multnomah County, 556 F.3d 797, 799 (9th Cir.
 2009); see also Greisen v.
 Hanken, 925 F.3d 1097, 1115-17 (9th Cir.
-2019) (holding substantial evidence supported proximate causation conclusion even though plaintiff was terminated by defendant’s successor because “[defendant]’s actions were a casual factor in [the successor]’s decision”).
+2019) (holding substantial evidence supported proximate causation conclusion even though plaintiff was terminated by defendant’s successor because “[defendant]’s actions were a causal factor in [the successor]’s decision”).

 Regarding motive, the defendant’s actions must have been substantially motivated by a desire to deter or chill the employee’s speech.
 Awabdy v.
 City of Adelanto, 368 F.3d 1062, 1071 (9th Cir.
 2004); see Dodge, 56 F.4th at 781.
 Defining “substantial or motivating factor” as a “significant factor” does not misstate the law.
 Ostad v.
 Or.
 Health Scis.
 Univ., 327 F.3d 876, 884-85 (9th Cir.
 2003); see also Capp v.
 City of San Diego, 940 F.3d 1046, 1056 (9th Cir.
 2019) (explaining that retaliatory intent may still be one substantial or motivating factor for retaliatory conduct even if other, non-retaliatory reasons exist).